-Similar to the SDLPA assessment, in SDLA-312 v4.52, for the requirement SDLA-DM-4, the SDA-S validation depends upon capability security level.
+In SDLA-312 v5.5, for the requirement SDLA-DM-4, the SDA-S validation depends upon capability security level.
 Thus, it must be met for capability security level 2 when evaluated for elements of the system that support the Process Safety zones, and for level 1 for the other zones.
 The evaluation of SDLA-DM-4 is illustrated as follows.